-- Where are the best places to promote your museum that will reach your audience?
+- Where are the best places to reach your audience?
 Always keep your budget and resources in mind.

 Test which combination of these activities will best promote your museum.

 - Leaflets and flyers.
-These have to be professionally designed, printed and distributed.
-Badly designed print is one of the quickest ways to put visitors off your museum.
+These must be professionally designed, printed, and distributed.
+Badly designed print will put visitors off your museum.

 - Public relations and media.
-Work out what journalists want to hear about and get information to them.
-Building a strong relationship can help for longer term PR.
+Work out what journalists want to hear and share relevant information with them.
+It can be helpful to build strong relationships with journalists.

 - Social media.
-Set clear guidelines for use that ensure clear communication of key messages in a timely manner.
-Share responsibility for communicating and encourage wider public engagement.
+Set clear guidelines for use which ensure clear communication of key messages in a timely manner.
+Use social media to encourage wider public engagement.

-- Think about what visitors want to hear, but start with the basics on your website.
-Make sure people know where you are and when you are open - you might be surprised by how many museums hide such crucial information on their websites!
+- Start with the basics on your website: think about the things which visitors need to know.
+Make sure people know where you are and when you are open – you might be surprised by how many museums hide such crucial information on their websites!